-Pursuant to University Policy 2002-7 Policy-Making by the President, University Risk Management Policy, this Fire Safety Manual has been developed by the Office of Risk Management.
-It has been reviewed by the Department of Public Safety, the Office of Environmental Health & Safety and the Office of General Counsel.
-Its purpose is to ensure that the University community is protected from the effects of fires and is in compliance with applicable fire codes, safety laws, basic safety and fire prevention practices.
+Pursuant to University Policy 2002-7 Policy-Making by the President, University Risk

+Management Policy, this Fire Safety Manual has been developed by the Office of purpose is to ensure that the University community is protected from the effects of fires and is in compliance with applicable fire codes, safety laws, basic safety and fire prevention practices.

-In order to maintain our safe work environment, all employees, as well as students, must accept the continuous responsibility for safety not only for themselves, but also for co-workers and visitors.
+Risk Management.
+It has been reviewed by the Wayne State Police Department, the must accept the continuous responsibility for safety not only for themselves, but also for co-workers and visitors.
 This safety manual has been promulgated to assist in achieving this goal.